anish274/anish3d-f/README.md

 # Anish Shah - Personal website built using Next.js and Notion as headless CMS (Original by Bartosz Jarocki)

-This is my personal website I have forked originally built using
+This is my personal website I have forked and customized as per my needs.
+Originally built using

 - [TypeScript](https://www.typescriptlang.org/)
 - [Next JS](https://nextjs.org/)